getporter/porter/docs/content/reference/file-formats.md

 ## Plugins

-Plugins file is used for installing multiple porter plugins.
+The plugins file is used when installing multiple plugins at the same time with the [porter plugins install](/cli/porter_plugins_install/) command.
 Plugins can be defined in either json or yaml.
 You can use this [json schema][plugins-schema] to validate a plugins config file.

-For more information, follow the documentation on [how to use plugins file with plugin installation](/cli/porter_plugins_install/).
 ```yaml
 schemaType: Plugins
 schemaVersion: 1.0.0